"Salomé" song lyrics by U2

 Following the muddled experiment that was Pop (that's not to say it lacked good songs!), U2 returned to their 'classic' sound of bass, drums and guitar for All That You Can't Leave Behind.

-This approach to songwriting won many U2 fans back and the album becoming their most successful in over a decade, selling over 12 million copies and winning a truck load of Grammy awards.
+This approach to songwriting won many U2 fans back and the album became their most successful in over a decade, selling over 12 million copies and winning a truck load of Grammy awards.

 'All That You Can't Leave Behind' album song lyrics by U2.